Bridgewater Canal: Current status

 Bridgewater is described as the first great achievement of the canal age.
-It captured the public imagination because of its engineering feats; including the aqueduct over the River Irwell and the tunnel at Worsely.
-However, the first canal to be open to traffic was the Sankey Canal.
+It captured the public imagination because of its engineering feats, including the aqueduct over the River Irwell and the tunnel at Worsley, but the first canal to be open to traffic was the Sankey Canal.
 Bridgewater now terminates in Runcorn basin, just before the disused flight of 10 locks which (before the approach road to the Silver Jubilee Bridge was built) used to lower the canal to the Runcorn Docks on the River Mersey and later, to the Manchester Ship Canal.
-The old line of locks in Runcorn fell into disuse in the late 1930s, and were closed under the Ship Canal Act of 1949 and filled in.
-The Ship Canal Act of 1966 allowed the closure and filling in of the newer line of locks.
-The gates from this flight of locks were removed and installed at Devizes on the Kennet and Avon Canal.
-The Duke's warehouse in Manchester was demolished in 1960.
+The old line of locks in Runcorn fell into disuse in the late 1930s, and were closed under the Manchester Ship Canal Act 1949 (12, 13 & 14 Geo.
+6. c. xxxvi), and filled in.
+The Manchester Ship Canal Act 1966 (c. xxvii) allowed the closure and filling in of the newer line of locks.
+The duke's warehouse in Manchester was demolished in 1960.

-The canal has suffered three breaches; one soon after opening, another in 1971 near the River Bollin aqueduct, and another in the summer of 2005 when a sluice gate failed in Manchester.
+The canal has suffered four breaches: one soon after opening, another in 1971 near the River Bollin aqueduct, another in 2005 when a sluice gate failed in Manchester, and another near the River Bollin aqueduct, overnight on New Year's Eve 2024.
 Cranes are located at intervals along the canal's length to allow boards to be dropped into slots in the banks.
 These allow sections of the canal to be isolated in the event of a leak.
+The navigation is currently closed at Dunham as a result of the 2024 breach.

 The canal now forms an integral part of the Cheshire Ring network of canals.
 Pleasure craft have been allowed on the canal since 1952.

 The construction of the Mersey Gateway Bridge may allow a realignment of the bridge approach road and the restoration of the original flight of locks – thus re-opening the link to Runcorn Docks, the Runcorn and Weston Canal, the River Mersey, the Manchester Ship Canal, and the River Weaver.
 This would create a new ring route for leisure boats involving the Trent and Mersey Canal, the Anderton Boat Lift and the River Weaver.

 The Hulme Locks Branch Canal in Manchester is now disused, and on 26 May 1995 was replaced by the nearby Pomona Lock.